MisganaTD/Vacancy-Management-System/README.md

 # Vacancy-Management-System
 This is a web-based Vacancy Management System developed using PHP and MySQL.
 It allows organizations to manage applications received from candidates.
 Applicants can register and apply for vacancies online.

- ## Introduction
-The Vacancy Management System simplifies the process of managing applications.
-It provides a centralized platform for organizations to reach potential candidates and for applicants to easily find and apply.

 ## Features
 *   **Applicant Features:**
     *   Online registration.